learningwala/w/m/content/about-me.md

 **I craft transformative learning journeys with children and young adults through experiential methodologies:**

+My keen interest is on building human to human relationships acknowledging one’s inner strengths and uniqueness.
+Supporting an individual getting to connect with their potential rather then having self judgement or need of external validation.

 My offerings :

 - Project based learning programs